Ranked! FourFourTwo's 25 best teams of the decade

 23. Carlo Ancelotti's Real Madrid

 Fans of most clubs around Europe would happily wait 12 years for a Champions League crown, but that represented an excessively lengthy hold-up for Real Madrid supporters.
-Los Blancos eventually claimed their 10th European title in 2014, coming from behind to ultimately thrash Atletico Madrid 4-1 in the showpiece in Lisbon.
+Eventually Los Blancos claimed their 10th European title, coming from behind to ultimately thrash Atletico Madrid 4-1 in the 2014 showpiece in Lisbon.

 22. France at the 2018 World Cup